KageKirin/bump-csproj-version/README.md

-# get-package-version-action
+# set-package-version-action

-GitHub Action to retrieve the current version from a package.json.
+GitHub Action to set the current version to a package.json.
-Places the retrieved version into a context variable for later reference.
+Places the set version into a context variable for later reference.